laurenshareshian/laurenshareshian.github.io/_posts/2017-08-01-Detecting-Predatory-Financial-Practices-At-For-Profit-Colleges.md

 </script>

 Another very stark difference between for-profit and non-profit schools are the types of financing their students receive.
 Non-profit school students typically complete the Fafsa application, which initiates the process of receiving a federal loan.
 A federal student loan is borrowed money that must be paid back with interest.
 For-profit schools, however, have a much larger percentage of their students receiving Pell grants.
 A Pell grant, unlike a loan, does not need to be repaid.
 Loosely, the US taxpayers are giving this money directly to for-profit schools and will never be repaid.
-You can see the difference between for-profit and non-profit student financing here:
+You can see the difference between for-profit and non-profit student financing here.
+Everest College, with a whopping 55 branches, is taking among the largest percentage of Pell grant money:

 <meta charset="utf-8">